Quantum Fisher Cosmology: Confronting Observations and the Trans-Planckian Problem: Confronting with the tension and enhanced high CMB multipoles.

 It is worth also noting that at comoving scales smaller than $1$ Mpc the tilt turns bluer.
 This should result in an enhancement of the number of halos of sub Milky Way size.
 This could help to explain the apparent early formation of super massive black holes in the Universe at $z \sim 10$.

-\acknowledgments The work of CG is supported by grants SEV-2016-0597, FPA2015-65480-P and PGC2018-095976-B-C21.
+\acknowledgments We thank the anonymous referee for useful and constructive feedback.
+The work of CG is supported by grants SEV-2016-0597, FPA2015-65480-P and PGC2018-095976-B-C21.
 The work of RJ is supported by MINECO grant PGC2018-098866-B-I00 FEDER, UE.
 RJ acknowledges ``Center of Excellence Maria de Maeztu 2020-2023" award to the ICCUB (CEX2019- 000918-M).